Dhruv: TikTok storyteller blazing a trail for vital, anthemic queer pop

 As he prepares to begin work on his forthcoming debut album, Dhruv discusses what it’s like to grow up without a musical education, his relationship with manifestation, and why, despite his huge online success, he chooses “not to follow the rules of social media.”

-How did growing up in Singapore shape the music you make today?
+NME: How did growing up in Singapore shape the music you make today?

 “I was pretty close to India, so I got to spend a lot of time with my extended family that lives there.
 I had exposure to Bollywood music from a really young age, which has the most unconventional but beautiful sense of melody, so I developed a strong appreciation for different sounds.